 How is Diabetes in pets diagnosed?

 Diagnosis of diabetes in pets is usually straightforward.
 A simple blood test will reveal the increased levels of glucose.
 However, urine tests and further blood tests can help determine the severity of the effects of diabetes on the body.
-Diabetic pets will require further diagnosis to determine the how severe their case is.
+Diabetic pets will require a further diagnosis to determine how severe their case is.

 Clinical signs of Diabetes in pets can include the following:

 - increased appetite with variable weight changes (often increase in early stages)

 - sweet, ‘acetone’ breath